 Transmission fluid is becoming specialized for Corvallis vehicles as well.
 New transmission designs have particular requirements that require specific formulations.
 Recently, new, somewhat confusing, standards for brake fluid have also been released.

 Not too long ago, there was a good chance that all of the vehicles at your house would use many of the same fluids.
 However, as automotive technology advances, the array of basic automotive fluids Oregon drivers need will grow.
 And, some of the formulations will cost a little more for Corvallis drivers.
-Fortunately, Clayton's Auto Service will continue to update their training to keep pace with technology so that you'll get the right fluids your car needs.
+Fortunately, Clayton's Auto Service will continue to update their training to keep pace with technology so that you'll get the right fluids your vehicle needs.
 It's all part of the commitment we make to your driving peace of mind.

 Corvallis residents may have heard that vehicles don't need their oil changed as often as they used to.
 That's true.
 But it's not the whole story.